 When requested, instructors will be expected to assist in the provision of accommodations when reasonable and necessary.
 Instructors are not expected to compromise essential elements of the course or evaluation standards.

 Arrangements for handicapped parking on the University of Mississippi’s Oxford campus are not done through the Office of Student Disability Services.

 Those students with permanent disabilities who may require handicapped parking access will be required to submit a copy of a state issued handicapped placard to the University Police Department.
-Students should contact the University Police Department for information at (662)915-7235.
+Students should contact Parking and Transportation Services for more information at (662) 915-7235.

-Those who have questions about the location and availability of handicapped parking on campus should contact the ADA Coordinator at (662) 915-7735.
+Those who have questions about the location and availability of handicapped parking on campus should contact Becki Bressler, the ADA Coordinator, at (662) 915-7735.

 Although temporary injuries or illnesses are not covered as disabilities under the ADA or under Section 504 of the Rehabilitation Act, the University recognizes that such injuries/illnesses can occur during the school year and may adversely affect a student’s ability to fully participate in classes.
 Therefore, the Office of Student Disability Services may provide temporary accommodations to those students who have been injured or become seriously ill based on the availability of resources and service providers.
 Such accommodations must meet the same criteria as for permanent disabilities.

 The completion of an intake application is necessary before accommodations can be provided.
 Documentation guidelines are similar to those that are required for other physical disorders.
 We require documentation from a licensed healthcare professional that clearly states the diagnosis, the functional limitations, the prognosis (specifically how long the accommodations will be necessary) and recommendations for academic accommodations.